 The Oswego River, Seneca River, and Cross Lake represent roughly 31 miles of the town's nearly 50 miles of border.
-Few non-non-coastal towns are fortunate enough to be so bounded.
+Few non-coastal towns are fortunate enough to be so bounded.
 These water bodies are unquestionably one of the town's greatest assets and must be protected and preserved.

-The river system around Lysander is part of the larger Barge Canal that provides access between Albany and Tonawanda and as well as Oswego.
+The river system around Lysander is part of the larger Barge Canal that provides access between Albany and Tonawanda and Oswego.
 The canal's role as a commercial cargo carrier has all but disappeared.
 The primary users of the Town's waterways are pleasure craft and the numbers of pleasure craft.
-The Town's only Lock (Lock 24) historicallyHistorically, the Town's only Lock (Lock 24) has been one of the most active locks in the NYS Canal System.
+Historically, the Town's only Lock (Lock 24) has been one of the most active locks in the NYS Canal System.
 It is estimated that traffic through the Lock in only 1/3 of the total boat traffic traversing the Town's waterfront to Oneida Lake and Phoenix east and north, respectively, of the Town of Lysander and west to the Cayuga/Seneca Canal.
-It is estimated that more than three3 times that number travel the 25-25-plus miles on either side of Lock 24 to Oneida Lake to the East, Cayuga/Seneca Canal to the West, and Phoenix on the North.
+It is estimated that number travel the 25-plus miles on either side of Lock 24 to Oneida Lake to the East, Cayuga/Seneca Canal to the West, and Phoenix on the North.

-Increased emphasis on the attractiveness of the Town's w aterways has contributed to substantial new development, including recreational, residential, commercial (primarily dining), a marina, and two river parks.
+Increased emphasis on the attractiveness of the Town's waterways has contributed to substantial new development, including recreational, residential, commercial (primarily dining), a marina, and two river parks.

-Studies by the National Recreation and Park Society as well as anecdotal evidence showsnd anecdotal evidence show that the most important use of water for recreational purposes is visual - to look at.
-Whether it is walking on a trail besides water or sitting on a bench gazing, looking over a water body is the paramount value that water bodies provide a community.
+Studies by the National Recreation and Park Society and anecdotal evidence show that the most important use of water for recreational purposes is visual - to look at.
+Whether it is walking on a trail beside water or sitting on a bench gazing, looking over a water body is the paramount value that water bodies provide a community.
 That Lysander has such a bounty of shoreline is of significant value, and that perspective must be remembered as development of any kind is considered.